Latency and Packet Loss

 Propagation Delay = 0.3-ns * meters-to-travel

 In practice that means that even under ideal conditions, it would take at least 50ms for a packet to go from Montreal to Australia, and approximately 15ms to cross the USA east to west.

-This type of delay is very optimizable in a client-server game - by placing servers closer to your players you effectively reduce propagation delay.
-In case dispersing servers is not an option for gameplay reasons (for instance when your players NEED to be able to play with as little latency across, say, the entire US) an even more expensive and performant option is possible - a so-called edge network can be built.
+This type of delay is optimizable in a client-server game - by placing servers closer to your players you effectively reduce propagation delay.
+In case dispersing servers isn't an option for gameplay reasons (for instance when your players NEED to be able to play with as little latency across, say, the entire US) an even more expensive and performant option is possible - a so-called edge network can be built.funfact

 Riot games famously had to go that route for their League of Legends, building their own network that peered with ISPs across North America to provide the fastest connection possible and reducing network hops as much as possible.

-In the context of networking it is valuable to consider the combination of network latency factors which is typically referred to as Ping or Round Trip Time (RTT).
+In the context of networking it's valuable to consider the combination of network latency factors which is typically referred to as Ping or Round Trip Time (RTT).

 RTT is the time it takes for a packet to travel from one host to another and then for a response packet to travel back.
 This includes both the two-way sum of network latency factors and, as it contributes to how quickly the server can send out a response, the frame rate of the remote host,.

 Since the traffic is unlikely to travel at the same speed in each direction, the RTT is rarely exactly the time it takes for a packet to go from one host to another.
-Regardless, it is a very common practice to approximate one-way travel time by dividing RTT by 2.
+Regardless, it's a common practice to approximate one-way travel time by dividing RTT by 2.

 Jitter is the rate at which ping changes over a period of time.
-It can affect RTT mitigation and also make packets arrive out of order if it causes the router to send packets through different routes, which can cause an older packet to arrive prior to a newer packet.
+It can affect RTT mitigation and also make packets arrive out of order if it causes the router to send packets through different routes, which can cause an older packet to arrive before a newer packet.